 The directors acknowledge that we have a significant journey ahead in reducing our carbon footprint and are committed to looking for improvements in how we run the business day to day.
-The extraorie directors of the committed to looking for improvements in how we run the business day to day.
 The strategic direction of the group highlights the role the business plays in supporting the carbon footprint reduction in the energy market as well as an independent operating unit.